Carrie Underwood Shares Backstage Moment With Her Son, Who Clearly Got It From His Mama

-The 36-year-old country superstar shared a sweet backstage moment to her Instagram story after spending the day with her family at DreamWorks Trolls The Experience over the weekend, according to The Daily Mail.
+The 36-year-old country superstar shared a sweet backstage moment to her Instagram story after spending the day with her family at DreamWorks’ Trolls The Experience over the weekend, according to The Daily Mail.
 During the pit stop in New York City on Sunday, Underwood’s son proved that his famous mama isn’t the only one in the family who knows how to dance.

-In a video posted to her story, Underwood’s four-year-old son, Isaiah Michael, is shown dancing alongside the Trolls’ Queen Poppy character.
+In a video posted to her story, Underwood’s 4-year-old son, Isaiah Michael, is shown dancing alongside the Trolls’ Queen Poppy character.
 Little Isaiah wears an oversized pink Trolls wig as he jumps along with the happy pink troll.

 “He’s got his mama’s dance moves!”
 Underwood captioned the too-cute clip.
 The singer punctuated her post with dancing and crying laughing emoji.